rehanp1/sparklehood-assignment/README.md

+# Sparklehood Assignment: TypeScript-Based Project

+To build the project, you can typically follow these steps for a Vite-based project:

+1. Install dependencies: Run **"npm install"** in the project directory to install all required dependencies.

+2. Run the project: Use the command **"npm run dev"** to create a development-ready build of the project.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.